draftdev/startup-marketing-checklist/_posts/2018-09-06-customer-chat-tools.markdown

 - **[Freshchat](https://www.freshchat.io/)** - Also offers a free tier plus personalized and targeted messages.

+- **[Gitter Sidecar](https://sidecar.gitter.im/)** - Gitter is a developer community chat platform, but they also have a javascript widget that you can use as on-site chat.

 - **[HelpCrunch](https://helpcrunch.com/)** - Messaging integrates into their complete customer-service solution.

 - **[Instream](http://instream.io/en/)** - Chat can be great for gathering leads who aren't ready to commit their email address.
 Instream lets you start gathering this data right away.